Donald W. Zacharias: Early career

 Zacharias began his career in higher education in 1963 at Indiana University where he was a faculty member in communication until 1969.
 He then went to work in the University of Texas communication department, attaining full professor rank before entering administration.
 As an administrator with the University of Texas System, he held positions as executive assistant to the chancellor of the 14-campus statewide system and as assistant to the president of the Austin campus.

 Education

 Zacharias received a bachelor's degree from Georgetown College in Kentucky in 1957, where he was a member of the Lambda Chi Alpha fraternity.
-He received a master's degree in 1959 and a doctorate in communication in 1963 from Indiana University.
+He received a master's degree in 1959 and a doctorate in communication in 1963 from Indiana University Bloomington.
 He held an honorary Doctorate of Law from Georgetown for distinguished contributions to the college.
 He once auditioned for the position of play-by-play announcer at Indiana while he was a graduate student but lost out to a gentleman named Dick Enberg who went on to a Hall of Fame broadcasting career.
 Zacharias reported that he had a sore throat the day of the auditions.